Germain Casse

-Eugène François Germain Casse (22 September 1837 – 9 December 1900) was a French journalist and agitator who opposed the Catholic Church and the government of the Second French Empire in newspapers and meetings, and was arrested and imprisoned several times for his activities.
+Eugène François Germain Casse (22 September 1837 – 9 December 1900) was a French journalist and agitator who opposed the Catholic Church and the government of the Second French Empire in newspapers and meetings; he was arrested and imprisoned several times for his activities.

-During the French Third Republic he represented Guadeloupe in the National Assembly from 1873 to 1876, and was then Deputy of Seine from 1876 to 1889.
+During the French Third Republic he represented Guadeloupe in the National Assembly from 1873 to 1876 and was then Deputy of Seine from 1876 to 1889.

 His views gradually moderated from the far left towards a more centrist position.

 After leaving office he served briefly as Governor of Martinique.

 Early years (1837–60)

 Eugène François Germain Casse was born on 22 September 1837 in Pointe-à-Pitre, Guadeloupe.

 His father was an artisan from Agen who moved to Guadeloupe as a young man and soon became wealthy.

 His mother was from one of the oldest families of the island.

 His father died a few weeks after Germain Casse was born.

 In 1850 he was sent to school in Sorèze, where he remained until 1857, and was an outstanding pupil.

 He then began to study law at Toulouse.

 He soon became a free-thinker and a believer in republicanism.

 He had to return to Guadeloupe, where he stayed for a year, and was impressed by the racial prejudices that remained although slavery had been abolished in 1848.